Sagewiiz/Factory-Sales-Dashboard/README.md

-# 🍫 Awesome Chocolates – Power BI Sales Dashboard
+# 🍫 Chocolates – Power BI Sales Dashboard

 ## 📊 Project Overview
 The **Chocolates Dashboard** is a Power BI project designed to analyze and visualize sales performance for a chocolate retail business.
 The dashboard provides key insights into revenue, product performance, regional sales, and overall business trends.
 It helps stakeholders quickly understand sales patterns and make data-driven decisions.